-Use the Right Styling Products
+Use The Right Styling Products

 Make sure you are using styling products that complement your hair texture.
 Heavy, oil-based serums can make fine hair appear dull and dirty, while lighter products will not be smoothing enough for coarse hair.
 Also, look for products that contain ‘glossers’ and/or ‘laminates’.
 These add lustre and brightness to your hair with ingredients such as silicones.

-Go Easy on Styling Products
+Go Easy On The Styling Products

 Don’t overload your hair with styling products.
 You only need enough to smooth and set your style — too much will leave your hair greasy and drab.

-Take Care of Your Ends
+Take Care Of Your Ends

 Uneven or messy ends can look dull even when cleansed and conditioned.
 This, again, is due to poor light reflection.
 Try a smoother, less layered style if you wish to achieve more shine, and make sure you snip off split ends.

-Careful With Heat
+Be Careful With Heat